shekinahkai/css-introduction/README.md

 CSS Saves a Lot of Work!
 CSS defines HOW HTML elements are to be displayed.

 Styles are normally saved in external .css files.
-External style sheets enable you to change the appearance and layout of all the pages in a Web site, just by editing one single file!
+External style sheets enable you to change the appearance and layout of all the pages in a Web site, just by editing one single